Jump (transportation company): United States

-The service launched in Washington, D.C. in September 2017.
+The service launched in Washington, D.C., in September 2017.
 This was followed by a launch in San Francisco during January 2018, becoming the first dockless bike sharing system to launch in the city.
 In May 2018, Jump launched in Santa Cruz, California with a fleet of 250 electric bicycles.
 They also launched in Sacramento, California during that month, later adding charging stations for the e-bikes throughout the city.
 In June 2018, Jump began a six-month pilot program with the City of Chicago, placing its dockless electric bikes in the South Side region for rental.
 When the six-month period concluded, Jump pulled their bikes from Chicago streets pending legislation from the city.
 On 2 July 2018, Jump made its Texas debut in Austin.
 In New York City, Jump e-bikes are available in Central Bronx and the North Shore of Staten Island as part of a dockless bike pilot program by the city which began in July 2018.
 In August 2018, Jump began operations in Denver.

 As of September 2018, Jump has expanded the program to Providence, Rhode Island.
 However, the service has been suspended indefinitely following issues of theft and vandalism.
 The company also received permission from the Santa Monica government to roll out 500 e-bikes and 250 e-scooters in the city.
 In December 2018, Jump started operations in Atlanta and San Diego.

 Europe

 In June 2018, Jump launched its electric bike-sharing system in Berlin, Germany, marking the start of Jump's planned European expansion, under the ownership of Uber.
 In April 2019 it was launched in Paris, France.
 In May 2019, the system was launched in London.
 In November 2019, it was launched in Lisbon, Portugal and Rome, Italy.
 In November, Lime launched JUMP in Rotterdam, Netherlands.
-This marks the companies entry into the country.
+This marked the company's entry into the country.
+In most places in Europe, the Jump bike has been retired in favour of Lime's newer Generation 4 bike.

 Canada

 In September 2018, Uber announced interest in expanding Jump into the Montreal market, which would make it the first dockless bikeshare in the city.

 In June 2019, Jump purchased the operational team contracts of Hamilton BikeShare, marking its first official entrance into the Canadian market.
 While Hamilton Bike Share's monthly and Pay as you Go members have access to 24/7 Jump team support, the Everyone Rides Initiative (ERI) subsidized low income pass program is still directly run by Hamilton Bike Share staff in the SoBi Hamilton office.

+The operation of SoBi Hamilton under Jump/Uber ended on June 1, 2020, citing the impact of the COVID-19 pandemic.